Farhana-Tabassum05/Online_Resume_Builder/README.md

-# Online Resume Builder
+#  Resume Craft

-A web-based application that allows users to create professional resumes easily by filling in structured forms and selecting templates.
+A full-stack web application that allows users to register/login, create resumes, store them securely in a database, and download professional resumes.

 ##  Features
 - User-friendly resume builder interface